Can you use Windows past its “best by” date?

 Applications may still get updates

-Just because Windows stops getting updates doesn’t mean that the applications you use will stop getting updates.
+Just because Windows stops getting updates doesn’t mean the applications you use will stop getting updates.
 That depends entirely on the application vendor and when they decide to stop supporting Windows 7.

-Someday, those updates will stop as well.
+Someday, those updates will probably stop as well.
 It’ll be up to you to decide if you care.

 So, what’s the risk?